Best Graphics Cards 2018 – Comprehensive GPU Buyer’s Guide and Reviews

 Our main focus on this website is 144Hz monitors, although we cover all monitors out there that are interesting to us as well.
 However, in order to take full advantage of a 144Hz refresh rate, you will need a GPU capable of delivering 144 FPS (Frames Per Second) or above too.
 If you are playing a very demanding game, it may be difficult to reach the desired 144FPS and you may want to upgrade your graphics card or lower the settings to take advantage of your monitor.

-What is the best graphics card?
+So what is the best graphics card?
 Looking for NVIDIA graphics cards or perhaps AMD graphics cards?
-Looking for a new graphics card 2017?
+Looking for a new graphics card in 2018?
 Below are the best graphics cards for every purpose, including everyday use, watching movies, working, movie rendering, and 3D graphics rendering – but mostly gaming.
 So without further ado, we now present the best graphics cards for PC, VR and everything else.